Field-driven Reversal Models in Artificial Spin Ice: Spin Canting

 To examine the properties of the models further, we must once again turn to numerical methods.
 The results for the PD model, using the parameters for our system, are shown in Figure~\ref{fig:pd_phi_alpha}.
 As $\phi$ increases from zero, the magnitude of $\Delta \theta_A$ increases from zero whilst maintaining a sinusoidal dependence on $\alpha$ [Figure~\ref{fig:pd_phi_alpha}(a)], as a result of the handedness of the pinwheel unit periodically reversing.
 The misalignment amplitude peaks for the pinwheel unit, and this dependence on $\phi$ is shown in Figure~\ref{fig:pd_phi_alpha}(b).
 The maximum value of $\Delta \theta_A$ occurs at a $\phi$ value of $\sim$20$\mathrm{^\circ}$ and is 0.52$\mathrm{^\circ}$.
 Spin canting also causes the coercive field to increase at all spin rotations [Figure~\ref{fig:pd_phi_alpha}(c)].
 Figure~\ref{fig:pd_phi_alpha}(d) shows this dependence on $\phi$ for the pinwheel geometry, where it can be seen that the coercive field increases extremely rapidly.
 Including spin canting in the PD model thus further increases the deviation of important properties from the MM results.
 A contributory reason for this is that a significant fraction of the dipolar field is simply ignored in the PD model, and we therefore might expect the SW-PD model to produce better results upon the inclusion of spin canting.

-The equivalent properties of the PD model of Figure~\ref{fig:pd_phi_alpha} are shown in Figure~\ref{fig:sw_phi_alpha} for the SW-PD model.
+The equivalent properties of the PD model of Figure~\ref{fig:pd_phi_alpha} are shown in \textbf{Figure~\ref{fig:sw_phi_alpha}} for the SW-PD model.
 Spin canting in this model improves the anisotropy axis misalignment, which, for the pinwheel array, increases from negative values to positive ones with increasing $\phi$ [Figure~\ref{fig:sw_phi_alpha}(a) and \ref{fig:sw_phi_alpha}(b)].
 For our system, a canting angle of around 11$\mathrm{^\circ}$ almost completely removes the anisotropy angle misalignment for all $\alpha$ [Figure~\ref{fig:sw_phi_alpha}(a)], but the MM value of +4.5$\mathrm{^\circ}$ cannot be reached at realistic canting angles.
-Unlike in the PD model, spin canting in the SW-PD model reduces the coercive field [Figure~\ref{fig:sw_phi_alpha}(c) and \ref{fig:sw_phi_alpha}(d)], but less than needed to match the MM results.
+The precise effective canting angle that will be reached before a real ferromagnetic island reverses depends on many factors, including the geometry of the islands and the exchange length of the material, `imperfections' such as the edge roughness and material granularity, and the interactions between islands.
+Unlike in the PD model, spin canting in the SW-PD model reduces the coercive field [Figure~\ref{fig:sw_phi_alpha}(c) and \ref{fig:sw_phi_alpha}(d)], but less than needed to match the MM results shown in Figure~\ref{fig:pw_unit_astroid}(c) of $\sim$1.5~mT at angles around the geometrical axis.

 Anisotropy axis misalignment in the four island square array is also forbidden in the SW-PD model.
 The reason for this is that both the net dipolar field magnitude and the magnitude of its angular offset from the symmetry axis of the macrospin remains balanced across the macropsins for all values of $\phi$.
 This result is expected from symmetry considerations, and is the main reason why the PD and SW-PD models can serve as a reasonable approximation for the interactions in field-driven square ASI arrays.
 The advantage of the SW-PD model over the PD one for square arrays is that it incorporates a more accurate coercive field $\theta$ dependence, which will also be an important consideration for simulations including disorder.